nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/README.md

 ### Workshop

 In this workshop, you will look at the process of creating an end-to-end solution using Azure Synapse Analytics.
-The workshop will cover data loading, data preparation, data transformation, and data serving, along with performing machine learning and handling of both batch and real-time data.
+The workshop will cover data loading, data preparation, data transformation, and data serving, along with performing machine learning and handling both batch and real-time data.

 At the end of this whiteboard design session, you will be better able to design and build a complete end-to-end advanced analytics solution using Azure Synapse Analytics.

 ### Whiteboard design session

 In this whiteboard design session, you will work in a group to look at the process of designing an end-to-end solution using Azure Synapse Analytics.
-The design session will cover data loading, data preparation, data transformation, and data serving, along with performing machine learning and handling of both batch and real-time data.
+The design session will cover data loading, data preparation, data transformation, and data serving, along with performing machine learning and handling both batch and real-time data.

 At the end of this whiteboard design session, you will be better able to design and build a complete end-to-end advanced analytics solution using Azure Synapse Analytics.

 ### Hands-on lab

-In this hands-on lab, you will build an end-to-end data analytics with a machine learning solution using Azure Synapse Analytics.
+In this hands-on lab, you will build end-to-end data analytics with a machine learning solution using Azure Synapse Analytics.
 The information will be presented in the context of a retail scenario.
 We will be heavily leveraging Azure Synapse Studio, a tool that conveniently unifies the most common data operations from ingestion, transformation, querying, and visualization.

 ## Azure services and related products